 Use of technology

-A member not physically present at a general meeting may be permitted to participate in the meeting by the use of technology that allows that member and the members present at the meeting to clearly and simultaneously communicate with each other.
+A general meeting may be held and members may take part by the use of technology that allows members present at the meeting to clearly and simultaneously communicate with each other participating member.

-For the purposes of this Part, a member participating in a general meeting as permitted under subrule 37(a) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+For the purposes of this Part, a member participating in a general meeting as permitted under subrule (a) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.